Highly secure encryptor for SWIFT payments

 was controlled by the US Bureau of Standards.

-Today, DES is no longer considered secure for inter-bank money transfers
+Today, DES is no longer considered secure for interbank financial

 and has been superceeded by Triple-DES and AES.